 Owner & Director:

 Notes By Amy Music is owned and operated by Amy Clements-Cortes, PhD, RP, MTA, MT-BC, Fellow in the Association of Music & Imagery, and Neurologic Music Therapist Fellow, a prominent credentialed music therapist, registered psychotherapist, educator, keynote speaker and researcher, performing and recording artist.
-At present, Dr. Clements-Cortes is Assistant Professor Music and Health Sciences, University of Toronto, Faculty of Music, Music Therapy Instructor & Graduate Supervisor, Wilfrid Laurier University, and Academic Coordinator & Instructor, Ryerson Chang School.
-Amy is Past-President of the World Federation of Music Therapy, Managing Editor of the Journal of Music and Medicine and an approved provider for the Certification Board for Music Therapists (CBMT).
+At present, Dr. Clements-Cortes is Assistant Professor Music and Health Sciences, University of Toronto, Faculty of Music, Music Therapy Instructor & Graduate Supervisor, Wilfrid Laurier University, and Academic Coordinator & Instructor, Chang School.
+Amy is a former President and the current Research & Ethics Chair of the World Federation of Music Therapy, Managing Editor of the Journal of Music and Medicine and an approved provider for the Certification Board for Music Therapists (CBMT).

-Amy Clements-Cortes began her career as a music therapist, performer, vocal and performing arts instructor.
-Her extensive clinical music therapy and psychotherapy experience involves working with individuals across the lifespan including: older adults; individuals diagnosed with dementia, cancer, terminal or mental illness, learning disability, developmental delay, & autism; individuals living with Parkinson's, stroke, traumatic brain injury; as well as those who have experienced trauma or who are seeking expanded awareness.
+Amy began her career as a music therapist, performer, vocal and performing arts instructor.
+Her extensive clinical music therapy and psychotherapy experience involves working with individuals across the lifespan supporting: persons with dementia, cancer, terminal illness, mental health challenges, learning disabilities, developmental delay, autism, Parkinson's, stroke, traumatic brain injury; as well as those who have experienced trauma or who are seeking expanded awareness.
 Her business Notes By Amy was founded in 1995 and provides a variety of music therapy and psychotherapy services.

 Amy has produced several recordings, including: Soothing Relaxation Journeys and Episodes of Relationship Completion.
 Research projects and foci include: relationship completion through music psychotherapy, vibroacoustic therapy for individuals with dementia, singing for health and wellness, performance anxiety, burnout, and clinical education and training.